influentcoder/gh-888.github.io/_posts/2025-04-20-communicate.md

 categories: other
 ---

-iAs engineers, we often focus on writing safe code, deploying with care, and measuring performance.
+As engineers, we often focus on writing safe code, deploying with care, and measuring performance.
 But when we make changes to a core platform component—something that runs in every environment, hundreds of millions of times a day—there’s another responsibility that’s just as important: